Catatonic depression is a type of depression that causes someone to remain speechless and motionless for an extended period.

 Although ECT is now considered a safe and effective treatment for a range of mood disorders and mental illnesses, there’s still a stigma surrounding it.
 As a result, it currently lags behind benzodiazepines as the primary treatment for catatonic symptoms.

-There’s some research that shows N-methyl-D-aspartate (NMDA) can be used to treat catatonic depression effectively as well.
+There’s some that shows N-methyl-D-aspartate (NMDA) can be used to treat catatonic depression effectively as well.
 NMDA is an amino acid derivative that mimics the behavior of the glutamate neurotransmitter.
 Although it appears to be a promising treatment method, more studies are needed to address its effectiveness and side effects adequately.

 Repetitive transcranial magnetic stimulation (rTMS)